O&E Seed Grants

 - A completed Seed Grant proposal cover sheet.

-- A two-page project narrative that includes the following sections: background, methods, significance of the proposed project, a timetable for completion, and a detailed budget.
+- A two-page project narrative that includes the following sections: Background (rationale), methods, significance of the proposed project, a project timetable, and a detailed budget.
+Please note: Awarded projects MUST expend all project funds by August 31, 2026.
+No extensions will be granted.

 - A short two-page bio-sketch of the collaborator and community partner, including a description of their role in the project.